egor-sorokin/reactjs-es6-examples/README.md

 # reactjs-es6-examples
 ## How to run the project:
-Make a clone of repo or download zip, then:
+Make a clone of repository or download ZIP, then:

  ```sh
 $ cd [project-dir]